wizcoderx/Simple_to_do_list_angularjs/README.md

 # AngularJS To-Do List with Typing Animation

-**A stylish and interactive To-Do List application built with AngularJS, featuring a unique typing animation.**
+**A interactive To-Do List application built with AngularJS, featuring a unique typing animation.**
+**Static Web application is present inside the static_web_application folder, its the raw code XD**

 ## Table of Contents
 1. [**Overview**](#overview)